Grand Lodge of New York: Provincial Grand Lodge for the Antient Grand Lodge of England

+Grand Lodge of New York

 The Grand Lodge declared its independence and assumed its modern title “Grand Lodge of Free and Accepted Masons of the State of New York” on June 6, 1787.
 While the "Athol" Charter descended from the "Ancients", Livingston himself was a member of a "Modern" Lodge.
 Thus the two rival Grand Lodge traditions, which in England did not unite until 1813, had already merged before that in New York State.